maudlinmandrake/maudlinmandrake/README.md

 [Simon](https://maudlinmandrake.github.io/Simon/) - A Javascript version of Simon.
 How far do you think you can get?
 **HTML, CSS, JavaScript**

+[Virtual Drum Kit](https://maudlinmandrake.github.io/Drum-Kit/) - Use your mouse or keyboard to play this little drum kit.
+**HTML, CSS, JavaScript**

 [Todo List](https://protected-lake-57073.herokuapp.com/) -  a simple todo list.
 **HTML, CSS, NodeJS, MongoDB, Heroku deployment**